Ingovd/yauss/README.md

 I chose Flask both because of it's microarchitecture nature, making it a good fit for this project, and because I wanted to learn something new (I had some experience using PHP and Django).

+A live version of the system is running at http://www.yauss.tk.

 ## Setup ##